Simangaliso24/Pine-City-Zoo/README.md

 # FNB Academy Projects 🦁🖩

-This repository contains projects developed during the **FNB Academy Program** by **Simangaliso Sangweni**.
+Here you will find projects that i developed during the **FNB Academy Program**.
-It showcases web applications built with HTML, CSS, and JavaScript.
+they showcases web applications built with HTML, CSS, and JavaScript.

 The projects included are: